Naval Weapons Station Yorktown: History

 The site of NWS Yorktown is rich in colonial era (1607–1776) history, as well as that of the American Civil War (1861–1865).
 The station is located on the York River, in an area that was an early settlement of English colonists in Virginia.
 They displaced the Algonquian-speaking Kiskiack and other American Indian tribes of the Powhatan Confederacy, who historically inhabited the area.
+The colonial infantry of the American Revolutionary War and forces of the Civil War slogged along the Old Williamsburg Road that today runs through the station.

+Kiskiack (Lee House)

 The oldest structure at the Yorktown Naval Weapons Station is the brick "Kiskiack (Lee House)", built as a private residence in the late 17th century by English immigrant Henry Lee or his near descendants.
 At that time, the owner of the farm likely cultivated tobacco for export.
 It is listed on the National Register of Historic Places and the Virginia Landmarks Register.
 Descendants of the Lee family owned the property until its acquisition in 1918 by the federal government for the Navy Mine Depot.

-The colonial infantry of the American Revolutionary War and forces of the Civil War slogged along the Old Williamsburg Road that today runs through the station.
+Bellfield / E.D.
+Plantation

+Naval Weapons Station Yorktown is also the location of most of the historic Bellfield Plantation (E.D.
+Plantation) land, located on the east side of Felgate's Creek.
+The land was originally granted in 1630 to John West (governor) and held through from 1650 till 1769 by decedents of Edward Digges.
+Bellfield continued as an agricultural operation until August 7, 1918 when the Navy purchased the land to establish the mine depot.

+20th Century

 Around 1914, the DuPont Company acquired a 4000 acre site on the banks of the York River and built a dynamite plant, which came to be known as Penniman.
 Before DuPont production started, the Navy acquired the site in August 1918 by presidential proclamation in response to the outbreak of World War I in Europe.
 This eventually developed as the largest naval installation in the world.

 The Navy acquired the property to establish the Navy Mine Depot, Yorktown at this site.
 The Navy planned to lay the North Sea Mine Barrage to protect commercial shipping and required an Atlantic Seaboard plant to support the effort.
 Here the mines would be stored, assembled, loaded, tested and issued to the Service.
 A related station was required for the training of personnel to adjust and operate the mines.
 The Navy selected the DuPont site, about 18 sqmi of area near Yorktown, Virginia, as the best location on the East Coast for its mine activities.
 The Bureau of Ordnance of the Navy Department assumed possession one month later.